cheetodustflori/Commuter-Connect/README.md

 *User Authentication:*
 Secure login and registration system powered by Firebase Authentication to keep user data safe.

+### Tools
+React, Flask, Firebase, Google Routes + Places APIs

+We used React Router for navigation between pages.

+We chose Flask over Django because Flask is lightweight and flexible, making it perfect for our project where we needed a simple REST API backend.
+Flask allowed us to easily connect with Firebase services and handle API requests without the additional complexity of Django’s full-stack structure.
+Since our app focuses more on frontend-user interactions  and lightweight data transactions (routes, friends, authentication), Flask provided exactly the right balance of simplicity and power for our project scope.
+Finally, Flask provided a faster setup time and easier team collaboration for a mid-sized project.

 ## How to use this project<!-- Required -->